António Inocêncio Moreira de Carvalho

-António Inocêncio Moreira de Carvalho CvA • GOC (Lisbon, 6 January 1894 — Lisbon, 12 September 1942) was Portuguese military officer, whose military career propelled him into various political positions within the Estado Novo of Portugal, including specifically the Civil Governor of the District of Horta.
+António Inocêncio Moreira de Carvalho CvA • GOC (Lisbon, 6 January 1894 — Lisbon, 12 September 1942) was a Portuguese military officer, whose military career propelled him into various political positions within the Estado Novo of Portugal, including specifically the Civil Governor of the District of Horta.

 Biography

 Although born in Lisbon, António de Carvalho was linked by familial descent to the island of Faial.

 Career

 He began his military career as a volunteer in 1911, joining the 4th Cavalry Regiment in Lisbon.
 By 1916 he was promoted to militia ensign, concluding the course in the Practical School of Militia Officers (Escola Prática de Oficiais Milicianos) and participated in classes in the Instituto Industrial e Comercial de Lisboa (Lisbon Industrial and Commercial Institute).

 In 1918, during a period in the Guarda Nacional Republicana (National Republican Guard) he was involved in the maintenance of the regime of the First Portuguese Republic, and was promoted by 1919 to the position of lieutenant in the militia.

 He became adjunct-to-camp of various generals, and in 1926 became an attaché.
 Following 1929 he was involved in the Polícia de Segurança Pública commission, and nominated commandant of the police for the District of Setúbal, a position he held from 1 April 1929 to 21 March 1939.
 During this time he was responsible for repressing labour movements in Setúbal and other localities in the district, particularly in 1939, when he pursued fugitives from the Spanish Civil War.
 He was decorated for his services and in 1938 he was promoted to captain in the Portuguese Military.